A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: Discussion and Conclusions

 The analysis of our mathematical model and numerical simulations has provided insights and conclusions that are challenging to discern, explain, or quantify solely based on the raw data generated by laboratory studies or clinical observations.
 Our findings from the mathematical model and simulations lead to the following assertions:

-(A) The intrinsic reaction rate of symmetric self-renewal in mutant cycling hematopoietic stem cells serves as a predictive factor for the initiation of the accelerated-acute phase.
-A heightened intrinsic reaction rate of symmetric self-renewal, compared to normal cycling stem cells, anticipates an earlier onset of the accelerated-acute state.
+(A) The intrinsic reaction rate of symmetric self-renewal in mutant cycling HSCs serves as a predictive factor for the initiation of the accelerated-acute phase.
+A heightened intrinsic reaction rate of symmetric self-renewal, compared to healthy cycling stem cells, anticipates an earlier onset of the accelerated-acute state (for related topics, see the work of Shahriyari and Komarova \cite{sk}).

-(B) The death rate, along with the intrinsic reaction rate for the direct and symmetric differentiation of leukemic cycling stem cells, serves as a predictive factor for the overall progression of the disease, influencing transitions between different phases of chronic myeloid leukemia (CML).
+(B) The death rate, along with the intrinsic reaction rate for the direct and symmetric differentiation of leukemic cycling stem cells, serves as a predictive factor for the overall progression of the disease, influencing transitions between different phases of chronic myeloid leukemia.

-Consequently, clinical judgment, treatment planning, and therapeutic research for leukemic diseases could be influenced or based on the significance of these two factors.
-Regarding treatment, our mathematical model suggests that a more targeted approach to controlling the proliferation rate and the death rate, along with the intrinsic reaction rate for the direct and symmetric differentiation of mutant cycling hematopoietic stem cells, may be beneficial in achieving a coexisting phase of the two cell populations.
+Consequently, clinical judgment, treatment planning and therapeutic research for leukemic diseases could be influenced or based on the significance of these two factors.
+Regarding treatment, our mathematical model suggests that a more targeted approach to controlling the proliferation rate and the death rate, along with the intrinsic reaction rate for the direct and symmetric differentiation of mutant cycling HSCs, may be beneficial in achieving a coexisting phase of the two cell populations.
 This approach should consider patients' symptoms and quality of life rather than adopting an aggressive strategy aimed at eradicating all leukemic cells.
 Considering recent research and viewpoints, as presented by Gerlinger \textit{et al.} \cite{grhle} and Enriquez-Navas \textit{et al.} \cite{ekdhs}, adopting a strategy of coexistence and collaboration with cancer might be a more intelligent approach than attempting complete eradication.

 While the actual clinical experience of the transition of leukemic disease from one phase to another is undeniably complex, it likely involves additional parameters not considered in this study.
 This omission may occur either because certain factors were challenging/impossible to incorporate into our mathematical model or because they remain unknown to medical researchers.
 Nevertheless, the application of mathematical models and numerical simulations in the biomedical field can unveil aspects and insights worthy of thorough exploration, in conjunction with clinical practice and ongoing research.
 These interdisciplinary collaborations serve as a foundation for the essential thought process that will subsequently pinpoint research directions aimed at refining treatments for extensively studied pathologies, such as leukemia.
 Although the complexities of real-world clinical scenarios may surpass the scope of mathematical modeling, the insights gained contribute valuable perspectives that can inform and enhance medical practice and research.